|Capacity:||32 troops, or 24 paratroopers, or 20 patient litters, or 8,740 lbs. of cargo|

 This aircraft had been assigned to the Connecticut AVCRAD (Aviation Classification Repair Activity Depot) in Groton.
 It was flown to Bradley International Airport in September, 1991 and was the last official flight of any C-7 in U. S. military service.

-Email if you have any information or comments on the de Havilland C-7A (DHC-4) “Caribou”.
+Send in this Contact Reference Form if you have any information or comments on the de Havilland C-7A (DHC-4) “Caribou”.